 It’s always a better idea to see a house multiple times and to make sure to see a variety of houses before choosing the one you sign for.

-Mistake #4: Going With the First Mortgage
+4. Going With the First Mortgage

 For such a major investment this may come as a surprise, but around half of homebuyers in the US don't comparison shop for mortgages.
 These buyers go to their local bank branch or a lender they are familiar with and get a mortgage quote and feel they are bound to it.

 Your first move should be to change how you view the relationship between you and the lender.
 You are the customer and they work for you, not the other way around.
-The lenders need to compete for your business, and by shopping around, you can find the lender with the best mortgage rates and lowest closing costs.
+The lenders need to compete for your business, and by shopping around, you can find the lender with the attractive mortgage rates and lowest closing costs.
 This can save you hundreds, possibly even thousands of dollars per year.

 A good idea is to get at least three different quotes and then use them to comparison shop.

-Think of it this way - most of us comparison shop at the grocery store, when buying airline tickets, even when choosing which gas station to fill up at.
+We’ll put it this way - most of us comparison shop at the grocery store, when buying airline tickets, even when choosing which gas station to fill up at.
 There is no reason not to do the same when making what may be the biggest investment of your life.

-Mistake #5: Skipping the Inspection
+5. Skipping the Inspection

 Nobody wants to be stuck with somebody else’s burdens, headaches, or fixer-uppers.
 This goes for buying a used car, and it certainly goes for buying a house as well.
 The previous homeowner is looking to sell and do so at a price that works for them, without too many questions asked.